Medical studies

 Faculty Life

-Hello to you, young high school student reading these few lines!
+Hello to you, high school student reading this!

-If I had to sum up my view of medical school so far (I'm in my third year), I would say "it's worth the effort."
-I'm starting with this quote because, like anyone thinking about their career path, you're probably wondering about the difficulty of the studies, how long they take, and the sacrifices they require.
-I'll be honest, medical school is very demanding, especially in the first year (PACES in my day, PASS/LAS for you now).
+If I had to sum up my experience with medical school so far (I’m in my third year), I’d say, “It’s worth every bit of effort.”
+I’m starting with this quote because, like anyone thinking about their career path, you’re probably wondering about the difficulty of the program, its length, and the sacrifices it requires.
+I’ll be honest: medical school demands a lot, especially in the first year (PACES in my day, PASS/LAS for you now).

-In conclusion, if you are considering a career in medicine, make sure you are well informed about what lies ahead, and give yourself the means to achieve your ambitions.
-You won't regret the sacrifices you make!
+In conclusion, if you’re considering a career in medicine, make sure you do your research to understand what lies ahead, and equip yourself with the tools you need to achieve your goals—you won’t regret the sacrifices you make!

 ACM and CCC